Billie Holiday: 1947–1952: Legal issues and Carnegie Hall concert

 Holiday was released early (on March 16, 1948) because of good behavior.
 When she arrived at Newark, her pianist Bobby Tucker and her dog Mister were waiting.
 The dog leaped at Holiday, knocking off her hat, and tackling her to the ground.
 "He began lapping me and loving me like crazy", she said.
 A woman thought the dog was attacking Holiday.
 She screamed, a crowd gathered, and reporters arrived.
 "I might just as well have wheeled into Penn Station and had a quiet little get-together with the Associated Press, United Press, and International News Service", she said.

-Ed Fishman (who fought with Joe Glaser to be Holiday's manager) thought of a comeback concert at Carnegie Hall.
+Ed Fishman (who had competed with Joe Glaser to be Holiday's manager) thought of a comeback concert at Carnegie Hall.
 Holiday hesitated, unsure audiences would accept her after the arrest.
 She gave in and agreed to appear.
 On March 27, 1948, Holiday played Carnegie Hall to a sold-out crowd.
 Two thousand seven hundred tickets were sold in advance, a record at the time for the venue.
 Her popularity was unusual because she did not have a current hit record.
 Her last record to reach the charts was "Lover Man" in 1945.
 Holiday sang 32 songs at the Carnegie concert by her count, including Cole Porter's "Night and Day" and her 1930s hit, "Strange Fruit".
 During the show, someone sent her a box of gardenias.
 "My old trademark", Holiday said.
 "I took them out of box and fastened them smack to the side of my head without even looking twice."
 There was a hatpin in the gardenias and Holiday unknowingly stuck it into the side of her head.
 "I didn't feel anything until the blood started rushing down in my eyes and ears", she said.
 After the third curtain call, she passed out.

 On April 27, 1948, Bob Sylvester and her promoter Al Wilde arranged a Broadway show for her.
 Titled Holiday on Broadway, it sold out.
 "The regular music critics and drama critics came and treated us like we were legit", she said.
 But it closed after three weeks.